newretirement/fpe-api/README.md

 ### What is a Warning

-There are certain unexpected situations that can occur during the financial simulation, which realistically cannot be foreseen or avoided by the API client.
+There are unexpected situations that can occur during the financial simulation, which realistically cannot be foreseen or avoided by the API client.
 Examples are:

-- The source account did not have the funds to cover a [transfer](terms.md#transfer) at some point in the future
+- The [source account](terms.md#transfer) did not have sufficient funds to cover a [transfer](terms.md#transfer) at some point in the future
 - An optimization algorithm was running for too long, and therefore, gave up (but was nice, and returned the partially-optimized answer)

 For situations like this, FPE will complete the simulation and return an `HTTP 200` status, but will also return a list of 1 or more warnings in the response.
 For example: